GIScience/ohsome-quality-api/docs/development_setup.md

 ## Database

 A database for development purposes is provided as Dockerfile.
-To build and run an already configured image run:
+This database contains custom regions, regions for running tests and the GHS POP dataset for those regions.
+To build and run a already configured image run:

 ```bash
 docker-compose -f docker-compose.development.yml up -d oqt-database
 ```

-When the database container is running for the first time it takes a couple of minutes until the database is initialized and ready to accept connections.
+During building of the database Docker image data for development purposes is downloaded.
+When the database container is running for the first time it takes a few seconds until the database is initialized and ready to accept connections.
 Check the progress with `docker logs oqt-database`.

 To reinitialize or update the database make sure to delete the volume and rebuild the image.
 This will delete all data in the database: